 All Age Eucharist

-Like A Service for All, our All Age Eucharist – every third Sunday of the month at 10am – is tailored specially for families and young people.
+Like A Service for All, our All Age Eucharist – every first Sunday of the month at 10am – is tailored specially for families and young people.
 It’s shorter and uses more modern English than our Parish Eucharists.
 Music is led by our informal St. Andrew’s Singers group.

 Andy’s@4 is on every second Sunday at 4pm, aimed at pre-school and primary-aged children.
 It is a very informal service that lasts about half an hour.
 We use the space of our big church imaginatively, singing and making things together.
 Afterwards, we all enjoy squash, tea or coffee and a biscuit together.